wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/input-parameters/includes/6-add-ui-elements.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Tracking session window with the Done button highlighted.](../media/20-done-ui-element.png)](../media/20-done-ui-element.png#lightbox)

-The tracking session will disappear, leaving the Power Automate Designer and the edit dialogue box for Get details of a UI element in window.
+The tracking session will disappear, leaving the Power Automate Designer and the edit dialog box for Get details of a UI element in window.
 Click **Save**.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Get details of a U I element in window dialog with the Save button highlighted.](../media/21-save-ui-element.png)](../media/21-save-ui-element.png#lightbox)